Platinum Jubilee Civic Honours

 As part of the Platinum Jubilee, Queen Elizabeth II awarded a number of civic honours, most notably the creation of new cities in a competition.
 Another competition for lord mayor or lord provost status was held.

 It was announced on 8 June 2021 by Lord True.
 It was organised by the Department for Digital, Culture, Media and Sport and led by Secretary of State Oliver Dowden.
-The winners were announced on 20 May 2022, with the eight towns announced to be awarded city status being Bangor (Northern Ireland), Colchester, Doncaster, Douglas (Isle of Man), Dunfermline, Milton Keynes, Stanley (Falklands), and Wrexham.
+The winners were announced on 20 May 2022, with the eight towns announced to be awarded city status being Bangor (Northern Ireland), Colchester, Doncaster, Douglas (Isle of Man), Dunfermline, Milton Keynes, Stanley (Falkland Islands), and Wrexham.
 Southampton won the lord mayor title.

 Background

 City status in the United Kingdom is purely honorary – it confers no special rights or privileges, beyond the entitlement to call the settlement a city.
 Nevertheless many local authorities seek to become cities, for the additional prestige and tourism it generates.
 Since the 19th century, the elevation of a town (or borough) to city status has been used by the monarch to mark significant occasions: in 1897, on Queen Victoria's Diamond Jubilee, Bradford, Kingston upon Hull, and Nottingham were granted city status.
 The first awarding of city status by Queen Elizabeth II was Southampton in 1964, followed by Swansea in 1969.
 For the Silver Jubilee of 1977, Derby was elevated to city status, and in 1992, Sunderland was awarded city status for her Ruby Jubilee.

-Similar city status awards were presented in 2000 (for the Millennium; Brighton and Hove, Inverness, Wolverhampton) and in 2002, for the Golden Jubilee (Preston, Newport, Stirling, Lisburn, and Newry).
+Similar city status awards were presented for the Millennium in 2000 (Brighton and Hove, Inverness, Wolverhampton) and for the Golden Jubilee in 2002 (Preston, Newport, Stirling, Lisburn, and Newry).

 For the Diamond Jubilee in 2012, 26 towns applied to become cities: Bolton, Bournemouth, Chelmsford, Colchester, Coleraine, Corby, Craigavon, Croydon, Doncaster, Dorchester, Dudley, Dumfries, Gateshead, Goole, Luton, Medway, Middlesbrough, Milton Keynes, Perth, Reading, Southend, St Asaph, St Austell, Stockport, Tower Hamlets and Wrexham.
 However, the town of Dumfries was later excluded from the process because the application had not been submitted by the local authority.
 Chelmsford, Perth and St. Asaph were subsequently chosen for city status.